Skip to main content

 Is Cymbalta or Lexapro more effective?

 A meta-analysis reviewed studies comparing duloxetine to escitalopram and other common SSRIs.
 The study found that in terms of the treatment of major depression, duloxetine fails to show a significant advantage in terms of treatment success over SSRIs.
 However, according to this review, patients are more likely to discontinue duloxetine due to adverse events.
 A second meta-analysis echoed these findings.
 It may not be possible to say if Cymbalta or Lexapro are better than the other in terms of treating depression.
-The increased rate of side effects with Cymbalta would be an important factor to consider when choosing a therapy.
+The increased rate of side effects with Cymbalta is important when choosing a therapy.

 Coverage and cost comparison of Cymbalta vs. Lexapro

-Cymbalta is a prescription medication that is typically covered by both commercial and Medicare drug plans.
-The out-of-pocket price for Cymbalta 60 mg can be more than $300, but with a coupon from SingleCare, you could get the generic for as low as $15 at participating pharmacies.
+Cymbalta is a prescription medication typically covered by commercial and Medicare drug plans.
+The out-of-pocket price for one month of Cymbalta 60 mg can be more than $360, but with a coupon from SingleCare, you could get the generic for as low as $14 at participating pharmacies.

-Lexapro is also a prescription medication that is typically covered by both commercial and Medicare drug plans.
-The out-of-pocket price for a 30 day supply of Lexapro 10 mg can be as much as $400.
-SingleCare offers a coupon for generic Lexapro, which can lower the price to $10 or less.
+Lexapro is also a prescription medication typically covered by both commercial and Medicare drug plans.
+The out-of-pocket price for a 30-day supply of Lexapro 10 mg can be as much as $554.
+SingleCare offers a coupon for generic Lexapro, which can lower the price to $8 or less.

 Cymbalta Lexapro